arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ### Authentication and Security

 Authentication and security are also important in LoRa®-based networks.
-Any LoRa®-based network has a baseline authentication and security framework based on the AES 128 encryption scheme.
-Compared to other LPWAN's, which rely on a single key for authentication and encryption, the LoRa® technology framework separates both.
+Any LoRa-based network has a baseline authentication and security framework based on the AES 128 encryption scheme.
+Compared to other LPWAN's, which rely on a single key for authentication and encryption, the LoRa technology framework separates both.
 Authentication and integrity control use a **network session key** (NwkSKey) while user data encryption uses an **application session key** (AppSKey).

 ***NwkSKey and AppSKey are AES-128 root keys specific to the end-device, end-devices manufacturers, or application owners assigned them.***